cloudeight/style-guidelines/css/README.md

 Use [DocBlocks](#docblocks) to declare each number and their respective comments, they should:

+- Have an empty line above the first label
+    - Unless it is the first line of a block
-- Start on a new line
+- Have each label start on a new line
 - Use a number followed by a full stop
 - Have one (1) space before the number label text
 - Have a capitalised first letter for the number label text